mitodl/openedx-course-test/README.md

 [Open Learning XML (OLX)](http://engineering.edx.org/2014/10/open-learning-xml-olx-format/) (a.k.a.
 [Open edX course exports](https://code.edx.org)) content checks and validations.

-This is extremely useful raw XML authored (or [latex2edx](https://github.com/mitocw/latex2edx)) courses, but it also has a lot of benefits for validating regular Studio edited courses as well.
+This is extremely useful for raw XML authored (or [latex2edx](https://github.com/mitocw/latex2edx)) courses, but it also has a lot of benefits for validating regular Studio edited courses as well.
 Notably link checking and some basic accessibility checks